 Figure 4.
 For hr-CBCT, projection of data onto combinations of PC directions.
 Sub-density estimates in the 1-d distributions for cracked teeth (red), healthy teeth (blue), and all teeth (black) are on the diagonal.
 PC1 and PC4 combination shows improved separation of cracked (red) and healthy (blue) teeth.

 It should be noted that PCA requires each sample to have the same number of features.
 Since this is not the case for our dataset, we have been using the median number of features in each dataset as a cutoff.
-To be more specific, we only used the first 119 features (i.e. the median number of features) in the hr-CBCT dataset for samples that has more features, and zero-padded the samples with fewer features.
+To be more specific, we only used the first 119 features (i.e. the median number of features) in the hr-CBCT dataset for samples that have more features, and zero-padded the samples with fewer features.
 An alternative way to solve this problem is to use a number of quantiles, which captures the trend of data as well as ensures the same number of features (i.e. quantiles) across samples.
 Here we used 100 quantiles (i.e. percentile) to represent the data (Supp.
 Fig.1).
 Using PCA, the modes of variation of quantiles (Supp.
-Fig. 2) showed very similar pattern to what we have seen in Fig. 3.
+Fig. 2) showed a very similar pattern to what we have seen in Fig. 3.
 This demonstrates the robustness of our analysis and supports our finding that hr-CBCT performs better in separating teeth condition than microCT.

 Hr-CBCT but not microCT shows separation of means between the two teeth conditions in later quantiles of data.

-To visualize a large number of variables and identify which ones contribute more to the structure of data as well as separating the groups, marginal distribution plot was used to visualize the property of quantiles (Fig. 5).
+To visualize a large number of variables and identify which ones contribute more to the structure of data and the separation of the groups, a marginal distribution plot was used to visualize the property of quantiles (Fig. 5).
 Since we have 100 quantiles in total, we selected a representative subset of these quantiles to visualize.
 Here we focused on the mean of quantiles, since no additional information was found for this analysis applied on other statistics (eg. skewness, max, std, min).

-Both microCT and hr-CBCT showed quantile means sorted in increasing order (Fig. 5 upper-left plot), as a result, the 1, 8, …93, 100th variable correspond to the 1, 8, …93, 100th quantiles, respectively.
+Both microCT and hr-CBCT showed quantile means sorted in increasing order (Fig. 5 upper-left plot).
+As a result, the 1, 8, …93, 100th variable correspond to the 1, 8, …93, 100th quantiles, respectively.
 It should be noted that the first half of these averages are much smaller than the second half and the value increases dramatically towards later variables.
 This is consistent with what we have seen in the data (Fig. 2 and Supp.
 Fig. 1) where later quantiles have significantly larger values than early quantiles.
-For the first three rows of variables, their means for cracked (red dots) and healthy (black dots) teeth seemed to overlap for both microCT and hr-CBCT (Fig. 5).
-However, for the last row of variables, hr-CBCT showed some separation between the two teeth conditions, indicating that the largest 20 percentiles of the data might be more important in differentiating the teeth conditions.
+For the first three rows of variables, the means for cracked (red dots) and healthy (black dots) teeth seemed to overlap for both microCT and hr-CBCT (Fig. 5).
+However, for the last row of variables, hr-CBCT showed some separation between the two teeth conditions, indicating that the largest 20th percentile of the data might be more important in differentiating the teeth conditions.
 This is consistent with our intuition that cracks with larger sizes are more likely to be real cracks and to indicate the tooth condition correctly.